yonatanadler/amazon-review-scraper/README.md

 # amazon-review-scraper
 scrapes reviews from amazon's product and finds the most common defects in the product

-insert your product url to url variable and run code
+insert your product url to url variable and run code, the result will be downloded as csv file.